Sign In / Sign Out

 - Map and Locations

-The Political Science degree offered at ASU’s West campus goes beyond a basic understanding of the American political system, helping students develop the necessary research skills needed to analyze complex sociopolitical issues.
-These skills consistently prepare our students for graduate or law school, and immediate career opportunities in public administration.
+The Political Science degree offered at ASU’s West campus helps students develop the necessary research skills needed to analyze complex sociopolitical issues.
+Preparing students for graduate or law school, and careers in public administration.

 Political science is the study of governmental practices, politics and theories.
-Coursework in the political science program covers American institutions, international relations, political theory and world affairs.
+Coursework in the BA program in political science covers American institutions, international relations, political theory and world affairs.

 The program helps students gain a basic understanding of the assumptions underlying political science and helps them develop the necessary research skills for analyzing complex sociopolitical issues.
 In addition to coursework, students learn through internships, service-learning and research opportunities.